evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 Changed from `_embedded` are:

-* I added HTTP request and response headers.
+* I added HTTP request and response headers and the request method.
 * I'm no longer indexing things in `_embedded` by their relation type, it's just an array of requests and response pairs.
 * I'm no longer removing items from `_links`.
 The link just stays there.